the ancients

 You may use some material from the class readings (maybe pairing The Fall with Pandora's Box (which we did not read) with some other stories that introduce the concept of human suffering entering the world, but find at least two works not covered in our class.

-IMPORTANT NOTE FOR THIS TOPIC: This paper is YOU reading the stories, not someone reading and summarizing them in, say, and encyclopedia for you.
+IMPORTANT NOTE FOR THIS TOPIC: This paper is YOU reading the stories, not someone reading and summarizing them in, say, an encyclopedia for you.
 You describe them and use texts of the stories (not literary criticism) to support and illustrate your ideas about similarities and differences among the stories.

 2. Porquoi (why) tales are attempts to explain natural and cosmic phenomena.
 In Genesis we learn the Hebrews' ideas about how rainbows came into being, the reason for different languages; in Ovid's Metamorphoses we see Greco-Roman notions of how the laurel tree came into being, why peacocks have eyes on their tail feathers, etc.